didiersmith/steve/chapters/default-provisions.md

 Steve returned from his relaxing spa vacation to find a very distressed Gabe.

 "I told you!"
 Gabe yelled.
 "You should never have signed that contract!
-We're fucked!"
+We're screwed!"

 "What?"